Cypho-Dyas/tesmith_portolio/README.md

 ## ABOUT ME

-Hi there!

-My name is Travis Smith and I am currently enrolled in the BSBA - (Management) program at Appalachian State University's Walker College of Business.
-I plan on graduating from the program this May (2023).
+Hello,

-During my time at the college, I have been influenced by several courses in topics such as Business Analytics using Spreadsheet Technology, Statistics, Strategic Management, and Commercial Finance.
-It was these influences that eventually led me to pursue a career in data analytics/data science after graduation.
-As part of that goal, I have decided to learn as many of the data science tools and software as I can prior to graduation and before I begin my job search in earnest.
+I'm Travis Smith, a recent graduate of Appalachian State University's Walker College of Business, where I completed the BSBA - Management program.
+Throughout my time at the college, I was exposed to courses in Business Analytics, Statistics, Strategic Management, and Commercial Finance, which sparked my passion for data analytics and led me to pursue a career in the field.

-Most of my experience prior to returning to school is in the Biotech/Clinical Research industries, where I spent more than 5 years in various management and administrative roles working for both a contract sterile-injectable manufacturer and a global CRO.
+Prior to returning to school at the age of 29, I gained over 5 years of experience in management and administrative roles within the Biotech/Clinical Research industries.
+During this time I worked for a contract sterile-injectable manufacturer and a global clinical research organization.

-I have created this portfolio to house projects that I complete as I learn the data analysis tools/software that will be needed for my future career after graduating this spring and I sincerely hope you enjoy viewing them as much as I have enjoyed working on them.
+In my pursuit of a data analytics/data science career, I have developed this portfolio to showcase my projects as I acquire proficiency in various data science tools and software.
+I'm eager to contribute my skills and expertise to a relevant position in the field, and I hope you find my portfolio compelling and enjoyable.

+Thank you for your consideration.

 ## Projects

 ### Completed/In-Progress

 1. [Analysis of Covid-19 global case, death, and vaccination data](https://github.com/Cypho-Dyas/tesmith_portolio_projects/tree/main/1%20-%20Covid%20Data%20Analysis)

-### Planned/Upcoming

-1. Data analysis using Microsoft stack exclusively (MSSQL, Power BI)
-2. Graduation weight-loss journey (analysis of Fitbit data from my final semester in MS Excel)
-3. Python web scraping analysis project

 ## CONTACT INFO